 Talk to your audience: Give a shout-out to those who engage with you.
 Mention their names and answer their questions.
 It’s one of the easiest ways to make your audience feel special and appreciated.
-Since a live stream can be viewed after it has ended, be sure to go back and respond to any comments left afterward.
+Since a live stream can be viewed after it has ended in the way of a Facebook Live video, be sure to go back and respond to any comments left afterward.
 This helps cultivate a sense of community.
-No one likes to feel left out of all the fun.

 Consider the experience: Facebook Live provides a very visceral experience for your audience and it only amplifies that effect when you can further interact and engage with them.
 It’s best to not just point a camera at an event and let it roll.
 There needs to be an interaction with the audience.
-The advantage of facebook Live is that not only do you have the ability to answer questions verbally via video,but you can also use a second device to response to questions in real time via the comments section and create a conversation with your audience.
+The advantage of Facebook Live is that not only do you have the ability to answer questions verbally via video, but you can also use a second device to respond to questions in real time via the comments section and create a conversation with your audience.

 Be yourself: The best part about being live is that you don’t have to be perfect.
-Have fun and don’t be too hard on yourself.
+Just have fun with it.